 At the heart of all conservators lies the desire to preserve historical objects, artefacts and cultural spaces.

-Many conservators choose to work within museums or heritage institutions, as they're passionate about the preservation of historical objects, artifacts and cultural spaces.
-They play a vital role in educating the public by using their training and knowledge to give valuable collections a new lease of life.
+Many work within museums and heritage sites and they play a vital role in educating the public by using their training and knowledge to give valuable collections a new lease of life.

 Why choose museum conservation?

 'Conservation is a great bridge between the sciences and the arts.
 Conservators can find themselves the first person to touch a shoe last worn by a Roman soldier or standing on the decks of a 17th century warship,' says Jane Henderson, professor of conservation at Cardiff University.
 If these possibilities excite you then you should consider conservation as a career.

 'Conservation incorporates art, craft, science and technology.
 Conservators have the opportunity to forensically examine objects and make discoveries about materials that add to the understanding of craftsmanship and art history,' says Sandra Smith, head of conservation and technical services at the Victoria and Albert Museum (V&A).
 'When working in conservation, never a day goes by without you learning something new about collections and their makers.'

 If your aspirations include wealth and power, museum conservation probably isn't the job for you, but if you want a fulfilling career working with interesting and unusual objects then job satisfaction is guaranteed.